 - Price: From around £300

-The Arpenaz Base Fresh Medium has a living area for up to eight (smallish) people.
+This tent/awning has a living area for up to eight (smallish) people.
 It’s free-standing and relatively easy to pitch, has two doors and a large mosquito net.
 The main door could make a sort-of link to your van with a bit of bodging.
 At £80, could be worth a go!
-There’s a large version (£140) with opening sides too.
-Sewn-in groundsheet might be an issue on some sites.

 - Pack size: 57 x 18 x 18